auca/com.122-119/Practice_Tasks/Structured_Programming/Practice_01.md

 *********************
 ```

-## Problem #3: "What is Your Name?"
-(0.4%)
+## Problem #3: What is Your Name?

 Write a program that reads a user name from the console, then forms and prints a greeting message for that user.

 In your program, you should also capitalize the input and make the text printed in all lowercase letters.
 In the end, you should output the length of the string to the screen.

 ### Sample Input and Output